 Setting the FlashArray “ESXi” Host Personality

 In Purity 5.1 and later, there is a new host personality type for VMware ESXi hosts.
-Changing a host personality on a host object on the FlashArray causes the array to change some of its behavior for specific host types.
+Changing a host personality on a FlashArray host object causes the array to change some of its behavior for specific host types.

-In general, we endeavor inside of Purity to automatically behave in the correct way without specific configuration changes.
-Due to a variety of host types supported and varying requirements (a good example is SCSI interaction for features like ActiveCluster & ActiveDR) a manual configuration was required.
+In general, Purity automatically behaves correctly without specific configuration changes.
+However, due to a variety of host types supported and varying requirements, you must perform a manual configuration.

-In Purity 5.1, it is recommended to enable the “ESXi” host personality for all host objects that represent ESXi hosts.
+In Purity 5.1, we recommend enabling the “ESXi” host personality for all host objects that represent ESXi hosts.

-The ESXi personality does the following things as of Purity 5.1.0:
+The ESXi personality does the following as of Purity 5.1.0:

-- Makes the FlashArray issue a Permanent Device Loss SCSI sense response to ESXi when a pod goes offline due to a mediator loss.
-If this is not set, no response is sent and vSphere HA does not detect the failure properly and will not restart VMs running on the failed hosts.
+- It makes the FlashArray issue a Permanent Device Loss SCSI sense response to ESXi when a pod goes offline due to a mediator loss.
+If this is not set, no response is sent, and vSphere HA does not detect the failure properly.
+It will not restart VMs running on the failed hosts.

-While this personality change is currently only relevant for specific ActiveCluster environments and/or environments that want to use higher-than-255 LUN IDs, it is still recommended to set this on all ESXi host objects.
-Moving forward other behavior changes for ESXi might be included and doing it now ensures it is not missed when it might be important for your environment.
+While this personality change is currently only relevant for specific ActiveCluster environments and/or environments that want to use higher-than-255 LUN IDs, we recommend setting this on all ESXi host objects.

-BEST PRACTICE: Set FlashArray host objects to have the FlashArray “ESXi” host personality when using Purity 5.1 or later.
-This change is REQUIRED for all environments using Purity 6.0+.
+As a best practice, set FlashArray host objects to have the FlashArray “ESXi” host personality when using Purity 5.1 or later.
+This change is required for all environments using Purity 6.0+.

-Next, go to the Details pane and click the vertical ellipsis and choose Set Personality…:
+- Click the vertical ellipsis and choose Set Personality:

-Choose the radio button corresponding to ESXi and then click Save.
+- Choose the radio button corresponding to ESXi.

 Connecting Volumes to Hosts

-A FlashArray volume can be connected to either host objects or host groups.
-If a volume is intended to be shared by the entire cluster, it is recommended to connect the volume to the host group, not the individual hosts.
-The makes provisioning easier and helps ensure the entire ESXi cluster has access to the volume.
-Generally, volumes that are intended to host virtual machines, should be connected at the host group level.
+You can connect a FlashArray volume to either host objects or host groups.
+If a volume is intended to be shared by the entire cluster, we recommend connecting the volume to the host group, not the individual hosts.
+This makes provisioning easier and ensures the entire ESXi cluster has access to the volume.
+Generally, volumes that are intended to host virtual machines should be connected at the host group level.

 Private volumes, like ESXi boot volumes, should not be connected to the host group as they should not be shared.
-These volumes should be connected to the host object instead.
+Instead, these volumes should be connected to the host object.

-Pure Storage has no requirement on LUN IDs for VMware ESXi environments, and users should, therefore, rely on the automatic LUN ID selection built into Purity.
+Pure Storage has no requirement on LUN IDs for VMware ESXi environments.
+Therefore, you should rely on the automatic LUN ID selection built into Purity.